ibm-cloud-docs/satellite/ts-location.md

     <tr>
     <td>R0012 The location control plane does not have hosts in all 3 zones.
 Add available hosts to your location for the control plane.
 Then, wait for {{site.data.keyword.satelliteshort}} to automatically assign the hosts to control plane zones, or you can assign the hosts.</td>
     <td>If you just assigned hosts to the control plane, wait a while for the bootstrapping process to complete.
 Otherwise, [assign](/docs/satellite?topic=satellite-locations#setup-control-plane) at least one host to each of the three zones for the location itself, to run control plane operations.<ul>
     <li>If you did assign at least one host in each of the 3 zones, check the CPU and memory size of the hosts.
-The hosts must have at least 4 CPU and 16 memory.</li>
+The hosts must have at least 4 vCPU and 16 memory.</li>
     <li>If you did assign at least one host per zone, make sure that the [hosts meet the minimum requirements](/docs/satellite?topic=satellite-limitations#limits-host) to use in {{site.data.keyword.satelliteshort}}, such as operating system, networking configuration, and public network access.</li>
     <li>If you did assign at least one host in each of the 3 zones but the bootstrapping process failed, [log in to debug the host machines](/docs/satellite?topic=satellite-ts-hosts#ts-hosts-login).</li></ul></td>
     </tr>
     <tr>
     <td>R0013 A zone in the location control plane is unavailable.
 Add more hosts to the location and assign the hosts to the zone, or replace unhealthy hosts.</td>
     <td>[Assign](/docs/satellite?topic=satellite-locations#setup-control-plane) at least one host to each of the three zones for the location itself, to run control plane operations.
 If you did assign at least one host in each of the 3 zones:<ul>
     <li>Check the CPU and memory size of the hosts.
-The hosts must have at least 4 CPU and 16 memory.</li>
+The hosts must have at least 4 vCPU and 16 memory.</li>
     <li>Make sure that the [hosts meet the minimum requirements](/docs/satellite?topic=satellite-limitations#limits-host) to use in {{site.data.keyword.satelliteshort}}, such as operating system, networking configuration, and public network access.</li>
     <li>[Log in to debug the host machines](/docs/satellite?topic=satellite-ts-hosts#ts-hosts-login).</li>
     <li>[Update the host](/docs/satellite?topic=satellite-hosts#host-update).
 When you update a host, the host is unassigned from the location control plane, and you must assign another host to the zone.</li></ul></td>